Christina Gerhardt

 Christina Gerhardt is an author, academic and journalist.
-She has written on a range of subjects, including the environment, film and critical theory.
-She has been the Currie C. and Thomas A. Barron Visiting Professor of Environment and the Humanities at the High Meadows Environmental Institute at Princeton University, and held visiting positions at Harvard University, the Free University of Berlin, Columbia University and University of California at Berkeley, where she taught previously and is now a permanent Senior Fellow.
-She has been awarded grants from the Fulbright Commission, the DAAD, the National Endowment for the Humanities, and the Newberry Library.
-Her journalism has been published (under Tina Gerhardt) in Grist, The Nation, The Progressive and Sierra Magazine, among other venues.
+She has written on a range of subjects, namely the Environmental Humanities.
+She has been the Currie C. and Thomas A. Barron Visiting Professor of Environment and the Humanities at the High Meadows Environmental Institute at Princeton University, and held visiting positions at Harvard University, the Free University of Berlin, Columbia University and University of California at Berkeley, where she taught previously and is a permanent Senior Fellow.
+She has been awarded grants by the Fulbright Commission, the DAAD, the National Endowment for the Humanities, and the Newberry Library.
+Her environmental journalism has been published (under Tina Gerhardt) in The Guardian, The Nation, Grist, Orion and Sierra Magazine, among other venues.

 Writing

-Gerhardt has made contributions to a number of fields, notably the environmental humanities, film studies and critical theory.
+Gerhardt has made contributions to a number of fields, notably the environmental humanities.

 Environmental Humanities

+Professor Gerhardt is author of Sea Change: An Atlas of Islands in a Rising Ocean (University of California Press, 2023), which the New Scientist called one of the "best popular science books of 2023" and the LA Times called "a work of art."
+Sea Change received the 2025 ASLE Book Award for Ecocriticism, the 2024 California Book Award Silver Medal for Contribution to Publishing, the 2024 Nautilus Award Silver Medal in the category Ecology and Environment and the 2023 Society for Literature, Science and the Arts (SLSA) Michelle Kendrick Award.
+She is a regular commentator on television and radio and has been featured on the BBC's World Service, CBC's The Current and NPR's 1A, among other television and radio programs and podcasts.